andrehertwig/admintool/README.md

 ```

-The reason for this special id *id="template-content"* is that the index.html within the core module will include the content page content by this particular id `<th:block th:include="${contentPage} :: #template-content" />`.
-So all other HTML tags outside the block element with its special id will not be considered.
+The reason for this special id (*id="template-content"*) is that the index.html within the core module will include the content-page content through this particular id `<th:block th:include="${contentPage} :: #template-content" />`.
+So all other HTML tags outside the block element with this special id will be ignored.

 #### Since 1.0.2-SNAPSHOT
 The template resolution has been restructured a bit.